nelises/time-series-forecast/README.md

 This repository contains the project "Forecasting the Future of Work:
 Advanced Predictive Analytics for Understanding Canadian Employment Trends."

 The project aims to predict Canadian employment trends by leveraging advanced predictive analytics and big data methodologies.
-The study employs ARIMA, SARIMA, FB Proohet, and LSTM to forecast unemployment rates and employment wages.
+The study employs ARIMA, SARIMA, FB Prophet, and LSTM to forecast unemployment rates and employment wages.

 # Project Stages: